globalfoodbook/gfb_author_bio/README.md

 Yes. the default is 140 and you can change it to a size that fits you.

-### Is possible to change the poistion of the image?
+### Is possible to change the position of the image?

  Yes, By selecting left or right in the admin area will alter the image alignment.